seananderson/phd/introduction.md

 has a long history in the ecological literature.
-As early as 1898, @bumpus1899 observed that a severe winter storm off Providence, Rhode Island killed a disproportionate number of very small and large sparrows (and this thesis uncovers a number of other observations from the 1800s).
-In the 1990s, both
-@sugihara1990 (under the concept of fractals) and @mangel1994 (under the concept of catastrophes) highlighted extreme events as perhaps the most important force behind how long species persist in nature.
+As early as 1898, @bumpus1899 observed that a severe winter storm off Providence, Rhode Island killed a disproportionate number of very small and large sparrows (and this thesis uncovers a number of other catastrophic events from the 1800s).
+In the 1990s, both @sugihara1990 (under the concept TODO CHANGE of fractals) and @mangel1994 (under the concept of catastrophes) highlighted extreme events as perhaps the most important force behind how long species persist in nature.

 \begin{figure}[htbp]